Olympic National Park Day Trip (Best 1-Day Itineraries!)

 Book Now

-This approach is more rewarding than hopping between multiple locations, spending only 10-15 minutes, then moving on.
+I find this approach is much more rewarding than quick, 10-15 minute stops, then moving on.

-One Day in Olympic National Park: 5 Itineraries
+One Day in Olympic National Park: Best Itineraries

-These five itineraries consider travel from the Seattle Ferry Terminal.
+These five itineraries consider travel time from the Seattle Ferry Terminal.
+Travel time will vary depending on your starting point.

 1. Lake Quinault & Quinault Rain Forest

-This itinerary is my number one choice because it offers a unique combination of breathtakingly beautiful rainforest sights and lake activities, and getting here is straightforward.
+This itinerary is my number one choice because it offers a unique combination of old growth forests, hiking trails, and lake activities, and getting here is straightforward.

 Unlike the journey to Hurricane Ridge and Lake Crescent, there’s no need to worry about ferries or bridge openings.